 Same with your retail customers.

-Like the time I heard about a woman shopper who walked into a store, held up her hand and said in response to a friendly greeting, “I’m not buying anything today, I’m just looking.”
+Like when I heard about a woman shopper who walked into a store, held up her hand, and said in response to a friendly greeting, “I’m not buying anything today.
+I’m just looking.”

-The professional retail saleswoman, seeing the need to engage simply said, “Well that’s good to know, then let’s just play!”
+Seeing the need to engage, the professional retail saleswoman simply said, “Well, that’s good to know, then let’s just play!”

 The shopper ended up buying.

-Or another time when I heard a salesman use a Window of Contact with a customer who casually mentioned she had a 3-year old as she walked by.
+Another time, I heard a salesman use a Window of Contact with a customer who casually mentioned she had a three-year-old as she walked by.

-“I have a 3-year old too!
+“I have a three-year-old too!
 Would you like to see a picture?” he asked.